 A lot of recipes for bacon wrapped scallops have a brown sugar and maple syrup glaze but I’ve never really gotten behind that.
-Something about sweet brown sugar on my seafood doesn’t really appeal to me, although I do realize a lot of people love scallops that way.
+Sweet flavors on my seafood don’t really appeal to me, although I do realize a lot of people love scallops that way.

 This scallop recipe is simply seasoned with salt, pepper and paprika.
 I like adding the paprika at the end, right before serving so it stays nice and bright orange and gives you a pop of flavor!